mrimlinger/bugslife/README.md

 - Food is generated randomly on the map
 - The birth rate of new ants inside an anthill depends on the population and food supply of the anthill.

 The detailed rules set for the simulations (behavior of the ants, population evolution, food generation/consumption, anthill size, etc) can be found in `BugsLife_V1.0` (in French).

-## Simulation text files format
+The simulation text files format is also specified there.

-WIP

 ## User manual (Linux)